Urban Governance and Spatial Ordering

 Municipal Services, Urban Infrastructure, and Public Policy

-This project explores the causes of extreme neighborhood decline in New York City and will result in a book entitled When the Government Disappears: Inadequate Municipal Service Delivery and the Decline of New York City, 1945-1981.
+This project explores the causes of extreme neighborhood decline in New York City and will result in a book entitled When the Government Disappears: Inadequate Municipal Service Delivery and the Decline of New York City, 1945-1985.
 The main argument is that the decline and collapse of the physical environment of low income neighborhoods in New York City was not predestined, but occurred because of choices made by the city and state governments.
 The origins of these choices can be found in the 1950s, a period when the racial make-up of African American and Latino neighborhoods began to crystallize because of housing discrimination and segregationist city planning.
 The situation deteriorated in the 1960s despite an increase of municipal expenditures and federal government initiatives such as the War on Poverty.
 Policies associated with the welfare state such as income maintenance did not repair caving sidewalks or obsolete fire hydrants.
 The government retrenchment that commenced in the mid-1970s because of New York's fiscal crisis only added to the urban problems already apparent in minority neighborhoods and did not cause them.
 African American and Latino neighborhoods in postwar New York City declined and eventually collapsed because of the gradual disappearance of essential municipal services.
+With chapters examining the maldistribution of sanitation provision, policing, and firefighting, this book intervenes in the scholarly literature of urban studies by claiming that despite processes such as suburbanization and deindustrialization, low income neighborhoods in U.S. cities collapsed because their city government neglected them.
+In many ways, this project explores the development of a pattern of urban government deficiency that defined sizable cities in the Americas south of Canada.
+Once the New York City portion of the project is completed, this shortcoming in governance will be explored from a regional and transnational perspective.

 Neighborhood Change and Gentrification